Guides & Princesses

 Enjoyable: Both parent and child are involved and have bonding experiences.

 As children grow older and enter middle school, their schedules tend to become more crowded.
 Their capabilities and interests also expand.
 Our Trails Programs are designed for these older kids.
-The events are more challenging, intellectually and physically, and don't involve the ceremonies or tribal segregation of the Indian Guides & Indian Princesses.
+The events are more challenging both intellectually and physically.

 Learn About Our History

-Our history brings the organization back to the original Indian Guides and Princess programs started by Harold Keltner based on Joe Friday in 1926 as a way to build better father son relationships, while also creating stronger communities.
-Initially, we were part of the YMCA programming.
-However, through a change in YMCA priorities the future of the program in our area was uncertain.
-Many members did not want leave the fate of this wonderful concept behind and worked to create the Algonquin Longhouse Inc.
+Our history brings the organization back to the original Guides and Princess programs started by Harold Keltner and his Friday Ahtik “better known as Joe Friday” in 1926 as a way to build better father and child relationships, while also creating stronger communities.

-The Algonquin Longhouse Inc. is a parent volunteer Guides, Princesses, Trailblazers and Trailmates Federation, which continues the original intent of the program.
-However, we are no longer affiliated with the YMCA, which allows the nations more freedom in choosing the programming for their area.
-Since we are an all volunteer program this also allows us to keep overhead costs to only essentials which equates to more cost effective programming for our members.
+The Algonquin Longhouse Inc. is a parent volunteer program dedicated to continuing the original intent of the program.
+Since we are an all-volunteer program, this also allows us to keep overhead costs to only essentials which equates to more cost-effective programming for our members.

-Fall Campout Camp Maclean - Dads and daughters enjoyed a weekend of bonding which included archery, climbing wall high ropes course, zip line and canoeing.
-The highlight of the weekend was the sacred ceremonial fire where we welcome new members and laud the achievements of the older Princesses.
+Campouts - Dads and daughters enjoyed a weekend of bonding which includes archery, climbing wall, high ropes course, zip lines and canoeing.
+The highlight of the weekend is the sacred ceremonial fire where we welcome new members and applauded the achievements of the older Princesses.

-Rockford Discovery Museum Overnight - Dads and daughters spent the night exploring and engaging in the various exhibitions at the museum.
+Rockford Discovery Museum Overnight - Dads and daughters spent the night exploring and engaging in the various exhibitions at the museum before watching a movie on the big screen and turning in for the night.

-Daddy Daughter Dance - The Cotillion Banquets - Dads and daughters put on their suits and dresses and dance the night away.
-The evening is always a great time to remember for both dads and daughters.
+Daddy Daughter Dance – We’ve been to banquet halls, full hotels or boarded a boat downtown for a dinner and a cruise.
+Dads and daughters put on their suits and dresses and dance the night away.

-Feed My Starving Children Charity Event - Dads and daughters work together to help the less people in need in the word.
-A great way to help teach our kids how fortunate they are.
+Charity Events –Dads and daughters work together to help the less people in need in the word.
+A great way to help teach our kids how fortunate they are through hands on events like food drives, Feed My Starving Children and Project Linus making blankets for the poor.